Chocolate. Birthday cake. Your favorite blended coffee drink. Sometimes it feels like all the good things have sugar in them.

 - Protein foods, including lean meats and poultry, seafood, eggs, legumes (beans and peas), soy, seeds, and nuts

-- Limiting saturated and trans fats, sodium, and added sweeteners
+- Limit saturated and trans fats, sodium, and added sweeteners

-Have you cut added sugar out of your diet on your quest for better health?
-Or conquered the challenge of deciphering food labels?
+Have you cut added sugar out of your diet on your quest for better health, or conquered the challenge of deciphering food labels?
 We’d love to hear about it!
+Share your stories in the comments below.

 The health information in this article is not intended to assess, diagnose, prescribe, or treat any disease.
 Please consult with your health care professional before making any dietary changes.